 Health and wellbeing in Cheshire West and Chester Libraries

+Our Libraries offer a range of activities and resources to help people lead happier and healthier lives.
 All of our activities connect with the Five Ways to Wellbeing, which is a great way for everyone to make positive changes to their health, and the way they feel about themselves.

 The Five Ways to Wellbeing encourage you to Connect, Be Active, Take Notice, Keep Learning and Give:

-Libraries are about so much more than books and can help you Connect with the people around you.
-If you enjoy reading and talking about books why not join a Reading Group?
+Libraries are about so much more than books and can help you connect with the people around you.
+If you enjoy reading and talking about books why not join a Reading Group.
 Chester Library at Storyhouse runs a regular Wellbeing Reading Group on Friday afternoons, and Northwich Library runs a ‘Relax and Read’ session every Monday.
 Our Memory Boxes are ideal for using in reminiscence activities and are available for use with social/community groups and other local organisations.

 Find your place in history and connect with your local community by using the Library to access Ancestry.com and Find My Past, and create your own family tree.

 Next time you visit your local library Take Notice and discover what is on offer.
-Look at the book displays and noticeboards, and see what is available online through the eResources and eBook collections.
+Look at the book displays and notice boards, and see what is available online through the eResources and eBook collections.
 There is a whole world of information available at your fingertips, 24/7.

 Explore your library for ideas for new hobbies, find out about clubs and societies in the area, or adult education classes.
 Why not join a Knit and Natter group or stimulate your mind with a game of Scrabble?
 Lache Library has a fortnightly Adult Colouring Group, on a Friday, which is a great way to de-stress and unwind.

 Let’s not forget about reading!
 Did you know that reading for Just Six Minutes can have a direct and significant impact on stress levels, thereby improving individual mental health?
 If you have trouble reading a book, why not listen to one?
 We offer a range of books on cd, or you can even download them online for free via our website.
 If you know someone who loves reading but can’t get to the library then the Home Library Service can help.
-The Home Library Service is a service run in partnership with the RVS to provide library material direct to the homes of readers who are unable to collect their own items from a library.
+The Home Library Service provides library material direct to the homes of readers who are unable to collect their own items from a library.
 Just ask at your local library for more information.

 The Reading Well Books on Prescription Scheme helps you manage your health and wellbeing using self-help reading.
 The scheme is endorsed by health professionals.
 As well as the Books on Prescription Scheme for Dementia there is also a reading list for common mental health conditions, such as anxiety or depression.
 ‘Shelf Help’ provides a range of titles especially selected for 13-18 year olds, providing advice and information about issues such as anxiety, stress and OCD, and difficult experiences like bullying and exams.
 Copies of the books in the schemes can be borrowed through your local library.
 Also choose from our selection of Mood Boosting Books, for an uplifting read.